Eleveres/simple_sockets/README.md

 Summary:
 * The function will call the [send()](http://man7.org/linux/man-pages/man2/send.2.html) function repeatedly until the the amount of bytes specified by the len paramter has been sent.
-When using this function on a socket in connection mode (TCP) the last 2 paramters can be set to NULL and 0.
+When using this function on a socket in connection mode (TCP) the last 2 parameters can be set to NULL and 0.

 ## Deployment